corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/node-upgrade-notes.md

 The option `-b` points to the base directory (with a `node.conf` file, and *drivers* and *cordapps* subdirectories).

-`--core-schemas` is required to adopt the changes made in the new version of Corda, and `--app-schemas` is related to the CorDapps changes.

 ## Step 4.
 Replace `corda.jar` with the new version